alexisidlettewilson/Data_Project_Portfolio/README.md

-# rProgramming
+# R Portfolio

-This is a line from RStudio.
+This projects serves as the repository for my data analysis projects using RStudio.